 But I’d also ask you this: Do you know which of your angst-y apprehensions should make you run for the hills?
 Like, right away?
 And at full speed?

 When it comes to suppliers, here are the red flags that stoke my worries:

-- Scant knowledge about local production and country-of-sale regulations: Because there’s a lot of risk involved in production, you need a partner who knows the local rules by heart—and is willing to play by them.
+Scant knowledge about local production and country-of-sale regulations: Because there’s much risk involved in production, you need a partner who knows the local rules by heart—and is willing to play by them.

-- Restricted access to the supplier’s facility: Whenever I had to comply with special rules or restrictions in order to visit a facility—especially when my own product was being produced—the facility was, without exception, hiding an issue from me.
+Restricted access to the supplier’s facility: Whenever I had to comply with special rules or restrictions to visit a facility—especially when my own product was being produced—the facility was, without exception, hiding an issue from me.

-- Limited access to the leadership team: You say you’re unable to easily connect with your partner’s leadership team?
+Limited access to the leadership team: You say you’re unable to connect with your partner's leadership team easily?
 Well, then I’d say you’re probably not all that important to them.

-- Worrisome cash flow: When a supplier requests early payment or unreasonable terms, it could mean they need cash, pronto.
-This issue, however, can be a sensitive topic to discuss cross-culturally, so tread lightly but listen for concerns.
+Worrisome cash flow: When a supplier requests early payment or unreasonable terms, it could mean they need cash, pronto.
+However, this issue can be a sensitive topic to discuss cross-culturally, so tread lightly but listen for concerns.

 And let me leave you with this: If you get that queasy feeling about a supplier, trust your gut.
 And let your business values lead the way.